amardeep0/learnPunjabi/Level-6_Advanced/readMe.md

 ### Listening and Speaking

-Review the pronunciation of words and phrases [here](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics).
+Listen to the pronunciation of words and phrases [here](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics).